-The retreats are open to players of all standards.
+The Wind Quintet Retreats are open to players of all standards.
 The most important thing is that the players within each ensemble are of a similar standard to each other.
 It is therefore extremely important that you provide us with details of your current playing standard and playing experience on the Application Form, rather than just providing your highest grade achieved.
 Whilst this is useful information, it may not accurately reflect your current playing level.

 WHAT TIME SHOULD I ARRIVE?

-If possible you should aim to arrive between 4pm and 4.30pm.
+For Wind Quintet Retreats, if possible you should aim to arrive between 4pm and 4.30pm.
 You will be able to check in from 4pm and the staff will start to serve afternoon tea once a few people have begun to arrive.
 There will be a Welcome Address from us, hopefully at around 4.30pm, by which time we hope that most people will have arrived.
 This time is fairly flexible however, but please do let is know if you think you will arrive later than 4.45pm.
 The first playing session is usually untutored and will begin at 5.15pm.

 DO I NEED TO PREPARE ANYTHING IN ADVANCE?

-If you are part of a pre-existing ensemble and are hoping to work on repertoire which you find challenging, it would be a good idea for you to familiarise yourself with your part and to have done any personal practise which you think necessary, prior to the retreat.
+For the Wind Quintet Retreats, if you are part of a pre-existing ensemble and are hoping to work on repertoire which you find challenging, it would be a good idea for you to familiarise yourself with your part and to have done any personal practise which you think necessary, prior to the retreat.
 This will ensure that you and your ensemble get the most out of the time with the tutors.

 WHAT SHOULD I BRING WITH ME?